dr-vortex/blankstorm-multiplayer/README.md

 After connecting, simply enter a chat message and press enter or click send to send it.
 You can also send a raw packet using the format `>type:content`.

-Multiplayer is available in Infdev 8+ by adding the mp query paramter to the url.
+Multiplayer testing is available in Infdev 8+ by adding the mp query parameter to the url.
 For example: [https://a.drvortex.dev/play?mp=true](https://a.drvortex.dev/play?mp=true)

 [Testing](https://a.drvortex.dev/mp)